 Bonus: SFX cinema is 20 steps away if you would like to take a break from your computer screen to watch a movie on the big screen instead.

 My favorite spots were two of the quieter places, Mana and Punspace Tha Pae.
-If you’re a social butterfly, then CAMP or Coffee Monster might be more up your alley.
+If you’re a social butterfly, then CAMP might be more up your alley.
 Try out a few and let us know what you thought.

 Do you have a favorite co-working spot in Chiang Mai?
 Let us know in the comments.